16th & California and 16th & Stout stations

 16th & California and 16th & Stout stations (sometimes styled as 16th•California and 16th•Stout) are a pair of light rail stations in Downtown Denver, Colorado, United States.
-It is served by the D, H, and L lines, operated by the Regional Transportation District (RTD), and was opened on October 8, 1994.
-These stations have one track each, and are one city block apart.
+They are served by the H and L lines, operated by the Regional Transportation District (RTD), and were opened on October 8, 1994.
+The stations have one track each and are one city block apart.
 16th & California is served only by northbound trains and 16th & Stout is served only by southbound trains.
-These stations serve the 16th Street Mall and provide connections to the MallRide shuttle bus and Union Station via the shuttles.
+These stations serve 16th Street and provide connections to the 16th Street FreeRide.

+16th & Stout is the current southbound terminus of the L Line.
+Passengers must transfer to H Line trains at this station to continue south out of downtown Denver.
+The L Line is planned to be extended to I-25 & Broadway in 2027; this extension will eliminate the transfer at 16th & Stout.